anthonyburdi/reference/fastapi/README.md

 These examples are created for fastapi:

 - v0.110.2
-- Through Request Body in the Tutorial - User Guide: https://fastapi.tiangolo.com/tutorial/body/
+- Through Request Body in the [Tutorial - User Guide](https://fastapi.tiangolo.com/tutorial/body/)

 ## FastAPI